Oreshek111/Anti-license/README.md

 # Anti-license
-Extension for GoogleChrome for removing the license agreement
+Extension for GoogleChrome for removing the license agreement on pages google chrome.